sigsep/sigsep-mus-db/docs/usage.rst

 =====

-This package should nicely integrate with your existing code so that it can parse and process the *DSD100* from python, thus makes it easy to participate in the `SISEC MUS tasks <https://sisec.inria.fr/professionally-produced-music-recordings>`__.
+This package should nicely integrate with your existing code so that it can parse and process the *dsdtools* from python, thus makes it easy to participate in the `SISEC MUS tasks <https://sisec.inria.fr/professionally-produced-music-recordings>`__.